-Change in the account balance can be attributed to transfer of fund by the resort subsidiary to Pamalican Utilities, Inc. for future capex requirements of utility assets.
+Change in the account balance can be attributed to the increase in fund of the resort subsidiary for the villa operation which was used for maintenance and capex requirements.

 Accounts Payable and Accrued Expenses

 The decrease was mainly attributable to the payment of liabilities to the suppliers of the resort and wire manufacturing subsidiaries.